izdanhan/toolbox/docs/system/Complete Guide to Backing Up Your Home Folderwith Kup on Fedora KDE.md

-🛡️ **Complete Guide to Backing Up Your Home Folderwith Kup on Fedora KDE**
+# 🛡️ Complete Guide to Backing Up Your Home Folder with Kup on Fedora KDE

 This guide will walk you through installing the Kup backup tool on Fedora Linux with the KDE Plasma desktop and configuring it to protect your data while excluding unnecessary folders.